martingegenleitner/cte-csi-demo/README.md

 # Create the storage class and PVC for CTE CSI
 kubectl apply -f cte-storageclass.yaml

+# Create the PVC for the later application
+kubectl apply -f cte-claim.yaml

 # Finally deploy the application
 kubectl apply -f app-deployment.yaml